-The International Institute of Minnesota welcomes New Americans to the Twins Cities and offers them a continuum of services to promote their full integration into our community.
-The Institute’s programing includes job training and language classes as well as refugee resettlement, immigration, citizenship, and anti-human trafficking services.
+The International Institute of Minnesota welcomes New Americans to the Twin Cities and offers them a continuum of services to promote their full integration into our community.
+The Institute’s programming includes job training and language classes as well as refugee resettlement, immigration, citizenship, and anti-human trafficking services.
 We are guided by the knowledge that a strong start to a new life enhances the ability of New Americans and their children to contribute fully as members of our community.

 Spotlight on Results

 Although students in our Nursing Assistant Training are foreign-born and second language learners, our graduates continue to pass both the written and skills portions of the State certification test at a higher rate than all other test takers in the state of Minnesota.
 In the past five years, 85% of all nursing assistant students were employed following certification.
 On top of these excellent employment statistics, our graduates have strong job retention records in an industry where turnover is common – 90% are still employed after six months and 88% are still employed after one year.
 Our Nursing Assistant Training is in its 20th year, and in January we enrolled our 2,000th student.